 Buying Guides

 Buying a home in France can feel like navigating legal jargon and cultural quirks.
-Our guides help decode the compromis and acte authentique, with expert advice.
-From clarifying the notaire’s role to avoiding pitfalls, our articles help you sign confidently.
+Our guides help decode the compromis and acte de vente, with expert advice.
+From the notaire’s role to the pitfalls to avoid, our articles help you sign confidently.

 What Is a Plan Cadastral or de Cadastre?

-A plan cadastral is a graphical document that maps all land properties and buildings within a commune (municipality), and is a very useful tool to understand the surroundings of a specific property when house…
+A 'plan cadastral' is a graphical document that maps all land properties and buildings within a commune (municipality) and is a very useful tool for understanding the surroundings of a specific property when house hunting…

 What is a Dossier de Diagnostic Technique (DDT) in France?